scitor/SR2-IndustrialRevolution/readme.md

     - add more ore requirements to buildings (easier to get ore)
 - change AI to care for all this (prob no pirates for them or fake ones)
 - add inter-trade-station traffic as tech (for more income, maybe inter-empire as treaty, check treaty code functionality)
-- complete rewrite of civilian navigation is needed, to be more readable. (currently one messy if-cascade)
-- fix ships heading for dead stations